Kentucky Graduate Profile

-The Kentucky Graduate Profile Academy, which consists three members from each of Kentucky’s eight four-year public institutions and all 16 KCTCS campuses, provides a framework for campus-to-campus collaboration as each institution works to embed the 10 Essential Skills in each degree and certificate program.
+The Kentucky Graduate Profile Academy, which consists of a four-member team from each of Kentucky’s eight four-year public institutions and all 16 KCTCS campuses, provides a framework for campus-to-campus collaboration as each institution works to embed the 10 Essential Skills in each degree and certificate program.

-- Alternate: Dale Queen Instructor, Arts and Sciences
+- Dale Queen - Instructor, Arts and Sciences

 - Eastern Kentucky University

-- Team Chair: Dr. Nicola Mason Chair, Teaching, Learning & Educational Leadership
+- Team Lead: Dr. Nicola Mason - Chair, Teaching, Learning & Educational Leadership

 - Gateway Community and Technical College

-- Dr. Denise Fritsch Dean of Instiutional Effectiveness
+- Dr. Denise Fritsch - Dean of Institutional Effectiveness

 - Kentucky State University

-- Alternate: Dr. Charles Holloway Vice Provost for Student Success and Retention
+- Dr. Charles Holloway - Vice Provost for Student Success and Retention

 - Madisonville Community College

-- Alternate: Dr. Brittney Hernandez-Stevenson Muhlenberg Campus Manager
+- Dr. Brittney Hernandez-Stevenson Muhlenberg - Campus Manager

 - Morehead State University

-- Alternate: Dr. Janet Ratliff Associate Professor of Management and Entrepreneurship
+- Dr. Janet Ratliff - Associate Professor of Management and Entrepreneurship

 - Murray State University

-- Firm Faith Watson Director of the Faculty Development Center
+- Dr. Firm Faith Watson - Director of the Faculty Development Center

 - Northern Kentucky University

-- Alternate: Dr. Abdou Ndoye Interim Vice Provost for Undergraduate Academic Affairs
+- Dr. Abdou Ndoye Interim Vice Provost for Undergraduate Academic Affairs

 - Owensboro Community and Technical College

-- Dr. Meredith Skaggs Faculty and Department Head
+- Team Co-chair: Dr. Meredith Skaggs - Faculty and Department Head, Humanities and Fine Arts

-- Alternate: Nicole Ralph Director of Experiential Learning and Title III
+- Team Co-chair: Nicole Ralph - Director of Experiential Learning and Title III

 - University of Kentucky